androosk/NewYorkerMagScraper/README.md

 # The New Yorker Magazine Aggregator
 ![Screenshot](screenshot.png)
 Keep track of your favorite The New Yorker Magazine articles in one place with this full stack web application.
 Users can create a secure user account, login, logout, save favorite articles to their personal page, make notes on saved articles, edit and delete notes and articles.
 Articles are stored in a REST api running on a mongo database instance.
-This app has full CRUD funcitonality.
+This app has full CRUD functionality.

 ## Getting Started
 ### Prerequisites